 - Replace charcoal filters every 3-6 months

-Knowing how to clean your cooker hood filter regularly keeps your kitchen fresh and prolongs your hood’s lifespan.
+Regularly cleaning your cooker hood filter keeps your kitchen fresh and prolongs your hood’s lifespan.

 How to Clean a Stainless Steel Cooker Hood Properly